Whooping Cough Booster Shot Required!

 AB 354: The New 7th – 12th Grade California Immunization Law

 California Department of Public Health, Immunization Branch

 What PARENTS Need To Know- Frequently Asked Questions

 What is the new Tdap requirement for 7th – 12th graders?
 Starting July 2011, a new law (AB 354) changing California immunization requirements for all students entering 7th-12th grades goes into effect.
 The law requires:

-- For the next school year (2012-13) and future school years, all students entering into 7th grade only will need proof of a Tdap shot to start school.
+- All students entering into 7th grade only will need proof of a Tdap shot to start school.

 What is Tdap?
 Tdap is a booster vaccine for older children, adolescents, and adults.
 It safely protects against 3 dangerous diseases: tetanus, diphtheria, and whooping cough (also called pertussis).